 A secure installation of a child restraint is always the goal.
-This can be achieved using either the lower anchors (ISOFIX or LATCH) or a vehicle seat belt.
+This can be achieved using either the lower anchors (with ISOFIX or LATCH connectors) or a vehicle seat belt.
 If a secure installation is achieved using either of these methods, both are equally as safe.

 The safest restraint is the one that is installed securely and correctly, whichever method is used.

 To follow NZ car seat law, you must always check a child restraint’s instruction manual to be sure it has been installed correctly.